When Bacteria Take Over

 Site des Carmes, Nîmes

-From March 2 to 21, it's Brain Awareness Week: meetings between the general public and researchers to try to explore the brain, this still poorly understood planet.
-Conferences, film discussions, video cafés, science bars, fun workshops, and theater: in short, numerous entertaining, educational, and exciting events in Montpellier, Sète, Nîmes, and Frontignan.
-And they're free.
+From March 2 to 21, it’s Brain Awareness Week: events bringing the general public and researchers together to explore the brain, this still largely unexplored world.
+Lectures, film screenings with discussions, video cafés, science bars, fun workshops, and theater: in short, a wide range of fun, educational, and fascinating events in Montpellier, Sète, Nîmes, and Frontignan.
+And they’re free.

 Learn more